DeployYourself/live-stream-leadership/doc.md

 ## The Live-stream of leadership

+### Introduction
 Leadership is not like a movie you buy a DVD or go to a cinema to watch.
 It is like a live stream in multiple dimensions happening in us and all around us.

+### Leadership Skills
+They do not matter if you can not live-stream them.

+### Everything comes together in a live-stream
+All our skills and abilities do not matter if you can not live-stream them
 Not about what you have done in the past or what you will do in the future - but always streaming in the present moment

+## Benefits of looking at leadership this way
+### Makes it simple rather than complicated
+### Makes it actionable rather than abstract
 Not about big abstract concepts like courage, trust, empathy, love, and boldness but about being courageous, empathetic, and loving - at this moment.

--   simple rather than complicated.
--   Actionable rather than abstract
--   Measurable rather than vague
+### Makes it measurable rather than vague

+## Live-Streaming and Bandwidth
-You can operate on limited bandwidth or full bandwidth by understanding some foundational human principles
+You can not talk about live-streaming without talking about bandwidth You can operate on limited bandwidth or full bandwidth by understanding some foundational human principles

 ## Three Principles